nannou-org/nannou/README.md

 <img src="https://thumbs.gfycat.com/MalePracticalIberianchiffchaff-size_restricted.gif" width="600" height="400" />

-To run any of the other examples, replace `simple_window` with the name of the desired example.
+To run any of the other examples, replace `simple_draw` with the name of the desired example.

 ### More Resources